Albania Car Rental Travel Guide

 Tolls and paid roads in Albania

-A toll may apply.
+A toll may apply on this route.
 Check current payment options before you travel.

-Travel tip: Road rules and fees can change.
-Always follow posted signs and supplier guidance.
+Travel tip: Road fees and payment methods can change.
+Follow local signage and your supplier’s guidance.

 Driving tips

-- Winter & mountains: Main roads are generally good.
-Rural roads can be narrow or uneven.
+- Road quality: Main roads are generally better.
+Rural and mountain roads can be narrower, rougher, or less well lit.

 - Parking & security: Use marked parking where possible and avoid leaving valuables in the car.